 High levels of competition in the banking industry could also lead to increased pricing pressure on the Issuer's products and services, which would have a material adverse effect on the business, financial condition and results of operations of the Issuer.
-In particular, increased competition for deposits may lead to a higher loans-to-deposit ratio and an increase of the Issuer's cost of funding.
+In particular, increased competition for deposits may lead to a higher loans-to-deposit ratio and an increase of the Issuer's cost of funding (during last 12 months deposit cost of funding increased to 0.83% from 0.18%).